The comment I hear the most when discussing organic food is "Oh, I can't afford it."

 If I am a conscious consumer who is an advocate for sustainability, should I not be looking at the bigger picture of sustainability?
 Shouldn't I be a conscious consumer in ALL of my consuming, not just food.
 The same ways that conventional food production is polluting our health and well being and that of our planet, so is clothing production...and obviously it would continue on that ALL consuming has a direct affect on our world.
 Which means I need to really rethink how I perceive myself and act as a 'consumer'.
 And that's when it hit me, I don't want to be a 'conscious budget-driven consumer', I want to be a 'budget driven, sustainable impact consumer'.
 A person who is a budget driven consumer, who makes buying choices based on the product's & production's impact on the entire system.

-And right now this whole thing feels very overwhelming...many of the ways we produce products for our consumption, is not sustainable.
+And right now this whole thing feels very overwhelming...many of the ways we produce products for our consumption, are not sustainable.
 And much of it is in fact, long term destructive.
 So what's the answer?
 Stop consuming?
 Move to the wilderness and live off grid?
 Become homesteaders void of modern conveniences?

 Hah!
 Not even...unless of course that is what your heart desires and would make you happy, then by all means, have at it.